What The Size of Your Smile Says About You

 By Jennifer Margulis

 So much more than than a pair of upturned lips, the smile is the most scientifically studied human facial expression.
-In her new book, Lip Service, Yale psychology professor Marianne LaFrance, PhD, draws on the latest research-in fields from biology to anthropology to computer science-in an effort to shed some light on the happy face.
+In her new book, Lip Service: Smiles in Life, Death, Trust, Lies, Work, Memory, Sex, and Politics, Yale psychology professor Marianne LaFrance, PhD, draws on the latest research-in fields from biology to anthropology to computer science-in an effort to shed some light on the happy face.
 Here, six facts that may make you, well, you know.

 People with big grins live longer.
 In a study published last year, researchers pored over an old issue of the Baseball Register, analyzing photos of 230 players.
 They found that on average, the guys with bright, bigmouthed beams lived 4.9 years longer than the players with partial smiles, and 7 years longer than the players who showed no grin at all.
 We can’t credit wide smiles for long life spans, of course, but smiles reveal positive feelings, and positive feelings are linked to well-being.